anywhichway/proxy-observe/README.md

 Item one above can be re-mediated over time.

-We believe item three is a small price to pay.
-Our implementation is also less than 175 lines of code and 3K including Array.observe and Object.deepObserve vs. over 500 lines of code and 28K for MaxArt2501 covering just Object.observe.
+We believe item two is a small price to pay.
+Our implementation is also less than 200 lines of code and 4.5K minified including Array.observe and Object.deepObserve vs. over 500 lines of code and 28K for MaxArt2501 covering just Object.observe.

 There is an additional implementation at https://github.com/joelgriffith/object-observe-es5.
 This implementation is synchronous and modifies all object properties to have custom getters and setters.
 This could really bind up your application if there are a lot of changes to objects.
 It also only monitors enumerable properties and like the MaxArt2501 implementation is several hundred lines of code.

 Anyway, now you have a choice MaxArt2501, Joel Griffith or AnyWhichWay, and choice is good!
 They all have their pros and cons.

 # Enhancements

+Proxy-observe makes the second arguments to `Object.unobserve` and  `Array.unobserve` optional so that an object can be completely un-observed in one call.
+Additionally, `<instance>.unobserve` returns the original observed object or array "deproxied".

 Proxy-observer supports a deepObserve capability on nested objects.
 It also allows the pausing and starting of observers using two additional optional arguments to Object.observe.